FDA Changes Informed Consent and Allows the Masses to be Experimented on!

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Naomi Wolf: "They Changed The Definition Of Informed Consent So That They Will Be In The Clear" https://rumble.com/v4b0496-naomi-wolf-they-changed-the-definition-of-informed-consent-so-that-they-wil.html
+1. Bannon’s War Room - Naomi Wolf: "They Changed The Definition Of Informed Consent So That They Will Be In The Clear"